-- > RR #1 and RR #2

-- > In-class critical essay

-- Revised research paper

-- Research Argument For this assignment you will write an essay informed by research where you build an argument that persuades a specific audience.
+- ➤ Use mini essay format-3 paragraphs with introduction/thesis, evidence, conclusion--for the revision of RR #1 and RR #2 - > In-class critical essay - > Revised research paper - Research Argument For this assignment you will write an essay informed by research where you build an argument that persuades a specific audience.
 Please access the online tutorial InfoPower (libguides.sjsu.edu/infopower).
+The following site may be helpful for your research: libguides.sjsu.edu/english1B.
+Toby Matoush is the library liaison for English and Comparative Literature and for Languages.